mikedenly/mikedenly.github.io/_pages/research.md

 I study political economy, with a particular focus on corruption, natural resources, and public goods provision.
 Some of my ongoing projects relate to Honduras, Guatemala, India, and Pakistan.
 Most of these projects and others relate to the work of the [Governance Team](http://www.ipdutexas.org/governance.html) at Innovations for Peace and Development.

+### Manuscripts Submitted for Publication

+"[Natural Resources and Civil Conflict: Evidence from a New, Georeferenced Dataset](https://mikedenly.com/files/DFHSW_Natural Resources & Civil Conflict-Evidence from a New Georeferenced Dataset_May232019.pdf)" (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh).

 ### Selected Research in Progress

 Subnational Anti-Corruption Audits and Democratization

-Natural Resources, Geolocated: Implications for Conflict and Governance (with Mike Findley, Joelean Hall, Andy Stravers, and James Igoe Walsh)

 Can We "Control" Corruption?
 Foreign Aid in Low-Governance Environments